This is the most viewed post of this blog, so I believe it deserves an update now in 2020! Its first version was written back in 2017.

 Dmitry has over 20 years of experience in design and implementation of complex software systems, defining systems architecture, team leading and project management.
 He has worked as project leader of EclipseLink and Yasson and as spec lead of JSON-P and JSON-B specifications.

 Steve Millidge – @l33tj4v4

-Before running his own business, Steve worked for Oracle as a Principal Consultant in Oracle’s Technology Architecture Practice, specialising in Business Process Integration and scalable n-tier component architectures.
+Before running his own business, Steve worked for Oracle as a Principal Consultant in Oracle’s Technology Architecture Practice, specializing in Business Process Integration and scalable n-tier component architectures.

 Sebastian Daschner – @DaschnerS

 Sebastian has been working with Java enterprise software development for many years.
-Besides his work for clients he set a high priority in educating developers in conference presentations, video courses and trainings.
+Besides his work for clients, he set a high priority in educating developers in conference presentations, video courses, and training.
 He believes that teaching others not only greatly improves their situation but also educates yourself.